elecfreaks/learn-en/pico-ed-kit/pico-ed-starter-kit/case01-led.md

   ...
 ```

-3. Use an infinite loop to set the status of 2 LED lights to be on and off.
+3.Use an infinite loop to set the status of 2 LED lights to be on and off.
 Which can be used `1`、`0` replace `True`、`False` set the status of the LED light to on or off.
 ```python
 while True:
     led_0.value = True  # 1